ashokponkumar/cloud-monitoring/retrieve-metrics/retrieve_data_api.md

 **Example**

-The following table shows different examples on how to set different time periods by seting the *from* and *until* parameters:
+The following table shows different examples on how to set different time periods by setting the *from* and *until* parameters:

 <table>
   <caption>Table 1.
-Different examples that show how to set different time periods by seting the *from* and *until* parameters</caption>
+Different examples that show how to set different time periods by setting the *from* and *until* parameters</caption>
   <tr>
     <th>Example</th>
 	<th>Description</th>